marmelab/react-admin/Pagination.md

 ## Infinite Scroll

-On mobile devices, the `<Pagination>` component is not very user friendly.
+On mobile devices, the `<Pagination>` component is not very user-friendly.
 The expected user experience is to reveal more records when the user scrolls to the bottom of the list.
 This UX is also useful on desktop, for lists with a large number of records.

 <video controls autoplay playsinline muted loop width="100%">
   <source src="./img/infinite-book-list.webm" poster="./img/infinite-book-list.webp" type="video/webm">